FarihaAnis/subway-aichatbot/README.md

 ### VectorDatabase
 🛑 **Issue**
-- Pinecone was used as the vector database to help the chatbot handle semantic queries.
-However, Pinecone is optimized for unstructured text search using embeddings and does not natively support filtering structured data like outlet names, addresses, and operating hours.
-This led to challenges in retrieving precise results, sometimes causing hallucinations in responses.
+- Pinecone was initially used as the vector database to handle semantic queries for the chatbot.
+However, Pinecone is optimized for unstructured text search using embeddings and does not natively support filtering structured data (e.g., outlet names, addresses, and operating hours).
+- This limitation made it difficult to retrieve precise results when handling structured queries, sometimes causing hallucinations or incorrect responses when trying to match specific locations or business hours.

 🛠️ **Troubleshooting & Fix**
-- To address this, Weaviate was chosen instead because it supports both vector search (semantic similarity) and keyword-based filtering.
-This provides more flexibility in handling both structured data (e.g., filtering by city, exact outlet name) and unstructured queries.
+- Weaviate was chosen as a replacement because it supports both vector search (semantic similarity) and keyword-based filtering, making it more suitable for handling both structured and unstructured queries.
+- This change allows the chatbot to filter by city, outlet name, or specific attributes while still leveraging semantic search for conversational queries.
+- However, Weaviate’s free Sandbox tier is available for only 14 days, making it more suitable for learning and prototyping rather than long-term production use.

 ---